chri3i/Tinvaak2/README.md

 ## Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
+- Chef for helping with the patching, NPC merge, CK work, UI and many other things.
+You're awesome.
+- TheSpaniard for helping with testing, development and helping flesh out the ideas of the list.
+Like Chef, you're awesome.
-- TheSpaniard, Chef & Annakins for assisting in the development and creation of Tinvaak 2.
+- Annakins for testing, the trailer and the new logo.
+You're a great person.
+- The rest of the Animonculory dev team for assisting with testing and development.
+Y'all are awesome and make this process much more fun.
 - Galaxy Synth for help in the creation, configuration and setup of Tinvaak 1.
 - Noggog for Mutagen.
 - Special thanks to the Synthesis patcher devs.
 - erri120 & jdsmith2816 - Repository template.
-- iXanza, JanuarySnow and Nem for recompiled MCM scripts for automation.
+- iXanza, JanuarySnow and OsmosisWrench for recompiled MCM scripts for automation.
 - Shuckleberry for Skyrim Unbound Presets.
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you.
-- Chef for Ultrawide installation instructions.
 - My amazing Patreons.

 ## Contact